iremcelikk/SQL_Comparison_And_Logical_Operator_Examples/README.md

 # SQL-Examples

-1-SQL->Comparison And Logical Operator Examples
+1-SQL-> Comparison And Logical Operator Examples

-2-SQL_BetweenAnd_In_Examples
+2-SQL-> Between And and In Examples